List of Farm to Market Roads in Texas (700–799): FM 753

 Farm to Market Road 753 (FM 753) is located near Athens in eastern Texas.

 The highway was first designated on October 25, 1947, running from SH 31 to FM 59.
 On December 17, 1952, the highway was extended further east to its current eastern terminus at SH 19.

 FM 753 begins at an intersection with SH 31 in Crescent Heights, between Malakoff and Athens.
 The highway runs south before making a nearly 90 degree turn near County Road 1205, running in a more eastward direction.
-FM 753 has an intersection with FM 59 and turns northeast at County Road 1108.
-The highway has an intersection with RM 2970 and turns more into a northward direction before ending at an intersection with SH 19.
+FM 753 intersects FM 59 and turns northeast at County Road 1108.
+The highway intersects RM 2970 and turns more into a northward direction before ending at an intersection with SH 19.